Top 10 Greek Myths to Know for Your Greek Vacation

 10. Jason and the Argonauts

 As for Jason, he survived Medea’s revenge unscathed.
 Years later, he would have another son too.
 However, by breaking his vow of love to Medea, he permanently lost the favor of Hera, who was the Greek Goddess of Matrimony.
 Jason ultimately died lonely and unhappy.
-While sleeping under the rotting remains of the Argo, the stern fell on him, crushing him to death.
+While sleeping under the rotting remains of the Argo, the stern fell on him, crushing the aged hero to death.

 Interesting to Know